svn2github/wordpress-vip-plugins/thePlatform/README.md

 5. Upload media to your MPX account

 # == Changelog ==

+## = 1.2.2 =
+* Changed thePlatform's menu order number
+* Fix references to ajaxurl
+* Fix an issue where the Wordpress bar disappears in the about page

 ## = 1.2.1 =
 * Renamed tabs in the plugin settings